briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

 conforming to the requirements of Chapter 1305.
-In addition to the above plans, and where heating equipment is to be installed, there shall be submitted, at the time of applying for a building permit, an approved set of heating plans in accordance with [Section 1307.15][CF Section 1307.15].
-When plans and drawings are found to conform to the requirements of this Building Code and the Zoning Code, and such plans and drawings have been approved by the Architectural Board of Review as provided in [Section 137.08][CF Section 137.08] of the Administrative Code, the Inspector shall issue a permit, except as otherwise provided by ordinance or statute, which permit shall be effective for one year from the date of its issuance.\
+In addition to the above plans, and where heating equipment is to be installed, there shall be submitted, at the time of applying for a building permit, an approved set of heating plans in accordance with [Section 1307.15][CFCO 1307.15].
+When plans and drawings are found to conform to the requirements of this Building Code and the Zoning Code, and such plans and drawings have been approved by the Architectural Board of Review as provided in [Section 137.08][CFCO 137.08] of the Administrative Code, the Inspector shall issue a permit, except as otherwise provided by ordinance or statute, which permit shall be effective for one year from the date of its issuance.\
 (Ord.
 1955-350.
 Passed 10-10-55.)

 Whenever any board, commission, or official (collectively "Approving Authority")